 We also have two specially designed bird hides to allow up-close views of the many birds that visit the park.
 As the seasons change, so do the types of bird you are likely to see – with winter species including snipes and water rail as they migrate south, and summer visitors including reed warblers and swifts.

 The tranquil Park is a stunning natural area for people to discover and enjoy in the heart of Greenwich.
-Whether you choose to relax in the beautiful surroundings, take a healthy walk or take part in one of our organised activities, the ecology park is the ideal place for a day out.
-To see our visiting times please see our Visiting Us section, or to see a full list of our events and activities visit the Events & Education section.
+Whether you choose to relax in the beautiful surroundings, take a healthy walk, arrange a school visit or take part in one of our organised events or activities, the ecology park is the ideal place for a day out.
+Find out how to visit us.